Levangul/levans-SVG-Logo-maker/README.md

-  # LevansREADMEGen
+  # Levans SVG Logo Maker

   ## Description

-  This is high quality README based on user inputs with node, using command line
+  This is a simple logo maker which can be created by user input from command line... you can choose shape, color and add text to your logo.

   ## Table of contents

   - [installation](#installation)
   - [usage](#usage)
   - [license](#license)